-Sprague Lake Trail is a 0.8 mile heavily trafficked loop trail located near Estes Park, CO that features a lake and is good for all skill levels.
+Sprague Lake Trail is a 0.8 mile heavily trafficked loop trail located near Estes Park, Colorado that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.

 Easy half-mile walk around Sprague Lake (elevation 8,700 feet).
 Even has benches to sit and reflect from or watch fisherman catch fish.
 Great views all around of surrounding peaks and the Continental Divide at the far end of the lake, which also has large boulders, great for climbing.
 Boardwalks and bridges have been built over the marshy western side of the lake to take you back to the parking lot.
 Shallow, 13-acre lake was part of a resort once owned by Abner Sprague, an expert guide and host.
 Just before Rocky Mountain National Park was established in 1915, Sprague dammed the far end to create better fishing for his lodge guests.